 Why is this community important?

-KI Narrow-leaved Mallee Woodland is home to many plant species that occur nowhere else in the world.
-Over 250 plant species have been recorded in the community, including 31 species that are listed as threatened, either nationally or in South Australia, such as the small-flower daisy-bush (Olearia microdisca).
+Over 250 plant species have been recorded in KI Narrow-leaved Mallee Woodland, including many that are endemic to Kangaroo Island.
+Over 30 plant species recorded in the community are listed as threatened either nationally or in South Australia, such as the small-flower daisy-bush (Olearia microdisca).
 The community also provides habitat for many native birds, reptiles and mammals including the nationally threatened Southern brown bandicoot (Isoodon obesulus subsp. obesulus).

 Image above: The nationally threatened small-flowered daisy-bush (Olearia microdisca)